prestonlimlianjie/moh-vaccinegov/_faq/2-vaccination-day.md

 On the day of Vaccination

+The vaccine consists of two doses.
+You must receive both doses to have the full vaccine protection.

 - Bring your IC for both appointments
 - Please turn up on time
 - If you are unwell, stay home and postpone your appointments